What is environmental monitoring in pharmaceutical industry

 Other key elements to consider in environmental monitoring plan

-If the temperature and humidity are elevated, personnel may begin to shed increasing numbers of skin cells and sweat causing more potential contamination.
-An approved SOP or procedure should be in place explaining what actions should be taken if a temperature or humidity excursion occurs.
+If the temperature and humidity are elevated, personnel may begin to shed increasing numbers of skin cells and sweat, causing more potential contamination.

-You should maintain positive pressure differential between the most critical area and the next critical area.
-Pressure differentials should be monitored and alarmed continuously.
+You should maintain a positive pressure differential between the most critical and next critical areas.

 A typical pressure and airflow for the area should look something like that shown below: